The Microsoft SQL database service provides a central Microsoft SQL service, shared between its registered users.

 It is provided using Microsoft SQL Server 2012, and has no specific storage limit.

 Please note, for most people the MySQL database service is better suited to their needs.

 Email the Library & IT Help Desk, giving a suggested name for your new database and a short summary of its purpose.
 We will then get back to you to discuss your needs.

 Requests for a new Microsoft SQL database will take five business days to complete.

 Library & IT Help Desk

-If you're having problems using the Microsoft SQL database service, get in touch with the Library & IT Help Desk.
+If you're having problems using the Microsoft SQL database service, get in touch with the Library and IT Help Desk.